 In Discworld, the fic Nature Studies deals with the Animal Management Unit at the Guild of Assassins, where an animal (or plant) species has to be seriously non-cute just to be considered for selection.
 The Assassins prize animals for other reasons than cute; they have to be professionally interesting.
 Although Johanna and the girl students are female enough to consider cute is a bonus.
 There are some definitely non-cute animals hiding in post boxes in Ankh-Morpork as a result of the Post Office mis-applying its enthusiasm... (see Making Money)

-This is one of the main contentions about The Conversion Bureau: Readers who would stand against the Mind Rape, xenocide and assimilation of humanity were the perpetrators orcs or lizards or beastmen or other stereotypically ugly sorts instead support it because cute ponies are the ones doing the "conversion".
+This is one of the main contentions about The Conversion Bureau and its fans.
+Readers who would stand against the Mind Rape, xenocide and assimilation of humanity, if the perpetrators were orcs or lizards or beastmen or other stereotypically ugly sorts, instead support it because cute ponies are the ones doing the "conversion".

 Films — Animated